-Many of our customers choose a garden building because they love the outdoors or want to reduce their carbon footprint by working from home.
-It makes sense that they look for an environmentally sound choice of paint which will also offer a healthy place to work or play.
+Many of our customers choose a painted shed because they love the outdoors or want to reduce their carbon footprint by working from home.
+It makes sense that they look for an environmentally sound choice of paint that will also offer a healthy place to work or play.
 Traditionally, paints and treatments for outdoor wood were solvent-based, but this is no longer the only option.

 Happily, paints formulated with a water base now offer a high-performance alternative.
 Not only do they dry faster and have much lower levels of VOCs, but they don’t need an undercoat, and you can clean brushes with just soapy water.
 Over time, water-based paints tend to discolour less than solvent-based, and as your timber experiences natural movement due to changes in moisture levels through the seasons, these paints flex with the wood rather than splitting and cracking.
 This extends the time period before repainting is necessary.
 Most manufacturers recommend six years between repaints, saving you time and money.

-For log cabins, sheds, summerhouses or garden offices supplied ready for painting, you need to get to work within three months of assembly to protect your warranty.
-No need to factor in sanding-down time: all of our ready to paint buildings are smooth planed and good to go.
+For log cabins, painted sheds, summerhouses or garden offices supplied ready for painting, you need to get to work within three months of assembly to protect your warranty.
+No need to factor in sanding-down time: all of our ready-to-paint sheds are smooth planned and good to go.

 However, if the timber has not been factory pre-treated against insect or fungal decay, then a clear preservative treatment MUST be applied first.
 This is something you can do yourself quite easily if you are self-building, or our team can do this for you as your building is being assembled.